Anti-de Sitter space: Coordinate patches

 with $y>0$ giving the half-space.
-We easily see that this metric is conformally equivalent to a flat half-space Minkowski spacetime.
+This metric is conformally equivalent to a flat half-space Minkowski spacetime.

 The constant time slices of this coordinate patch are hyperbolic spaces in the Poincaré half-space metric.
 In the limit as $y\to 0$, this half-space metric is conformally equivalent to the Minkowski metric $ds^2 = -dt^2 + \sum_i dx_i^2$.
 Thus, the anti-de Sitter space contains a conformal Minkowski space at infinity ("infinity" having y-coordinate zero in this patch).

 In AdS space time is periodic, and the universal cover has non-periodic time.
 The coordinate patch above covers half of a single period of the spacetime.

 Because the conformal infinity of AdS is timelike, specifying the initial data on a spacelike hypersurface would not determine the future evolution uniquely (i.e. deterministically) unless there are boundary conditions associated with the conformal infinity.